 Is there a country you favour over others and one that you dislike?

 I wouldn’t want to make an exception for one country because the experiences you have in a country depend a lot on your circumstances — for example, the people and the situations you find yourself in.
-I must admit, I didn’t feel comfortable in Bulgaria, although I still believe it is a beautiful country with incredible mountains, hot pools and lovely cities.
+I didn’t feel comfortable in Bulgaria, although I still believe it is a beautiful country with incredible mountains, hot pools and lovely cities.

 You are in Poland right now.
 Why did you choose this country, and how do you like it so far?